Due to Covid-19, and to protect staff and visitors' health and safety,

 As a reminder, Chaco is surrounded by the Navajo Nation.
 In order to access the park visitors will be driving directly through their tribal lands, which requires face masks to be worn at public facilities and businesses to slow the spread of COVID-19.

 Please also keep in mind that the Navajo Nation has been under curfews nightly from 8pm-5am.
-The Navajo Nation has also had frequent weekend lockdowns which starts on Friday at 8pm through Monday at 5am and can include road blockades and citations by the Navajo Nation Law Enforcement.

 We reccomend checking the status of the Navajo Nations curfews before visiting the park.